Skip to main content

 Hydration

-Dehydration is the result of the body trying to regulate its temperature naturally through sweating.
+Dehydration can occur due to a variety of reasons such as vomiting, diarrhea, excessive sweating, and and even some medications.
+For Wildland Firefighters sweating is the primary way the body regulates its temperature.
 Maintaining body fluids is essential for sweating.
 You must hydrate before, during, and after work.

 • Studies conducted on wildland firefighters indicate that during fire suppression activities firefighters need to drink a minimum of one quart of fluid each hour of work.

-• Before work, you should take extra fluids to prepare for the heat.
+• Before work, you should consume extra fluids to prepare for the heat.
 Drink one or two cups of water, juice, or a sports drink before work.

 • While working, drink at least one quart of fluid per hour.
 Drink as much as you can during the lunch break.
 Water is your greatest need during work in the heat.